-Camino Route Overview: Camino Finisterre (and Muxía)
+Camino Route Overview: Camino Finisterre & Muxía

 About the Camino Finisterre (and Muxía)

-Walking to Finisterre and/or Muxía is a common extension of the many routes that end in Santiago de Compostela.
+Walking to Finisterre and/or Muxía is a common extension for the many routes that end in Santiago de Compostela.
 The route is essentially a triangle between Santiago, Finisterre and Muxía.
 The more popular Finisterre option is 93 kilometers and ends at the lighthouse at Cape Finisterre.
 It’s another 28 kilometers to continue on to Muxía.

 This route is popular for pilgrims for the lovely coastal views at the end.
 Finisterre means “the end of the world” or “land’s end”, which makes it a fitting place for many to finish their pilgrimage.
 Both Finisterre and Muxía are also peaceful coastal towns and nice places to relax after a long pilgrimage.

-Starting Point of the Camino Finisterre
+Routing the Camino de Finisterre

 All Camino de Santiago routes end in Santiago de Compostela.
 Santiago is therefore the logical starting point for a pilgrimage to Finisterre and Muxía.
+You can go one way to Finisterre, and then on to Muxía, or you could do the reverse.
+Another option is to start in Muxía, transiting Finesterre and then on to Santiago.
+This 121 km routing qualifies for the compostela.

-- To Finisterre: 93 kilometers, 4-5 days
+• To Finisterre: 93 kilometers, 4-5 days

-- From Finisterre to Muxía: 28 kilometers, 1-2 days
+• Between Finisterre and Muxía: 28 kilometers, 1-2 days

-- To Muxía: 88 kilometers, 4-5 days
+• To Muxía: 88 kilometers, 4-5 days

 You can also use the high-speed AVE train between Madrid and Santiago.
+From Porto, there are bus and train connections.

 Camino Finisterre Waymarking